DreymaR/BigBagKbdTrixPKL/Layouts/Canary/README.md

 ![Canary (C)AWS-ISO help image](./Canary_ISO-AWS_EPKL.png)

 _The Canary-(C)AWS-ISO layout.
-The © key can be a Compose key if you wish._
+The © key can be a Compose key, or whatever you wish._

 <br><br>